Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 First we will do delay calibration.
 In calibration, a reference antenna is required.
 Here "C00" is only taken as an example.
 You may use any antenna that is working for the whole duration of the observation.
 We will henceforth be using a central portion of the bandwidth.
 Depending on the shape of the band, you may change this selection.

+.. admonition:: Note
+   Using ``plotms`` you can choose to plot Amp Vs Channels iterating over baselines (choosing a single antenna will restrict the plot to baselines of that antenna - this will help keep the data volume selected for plotting reasonable) to see the response over the frequency channels and then decide the start and end points of channel selection.
+At the edges of the band the gain is low and thus we want to avoid those parts of the band.

 .. code-block::